Graylog2/documentation/pages/configuration/https.rst

 .. note:: The default location to change the JVM parameter depends on your installation type and is documented :ref:`with all other default locations <default_file_location>`.

-.. warning:: Without adding the keystore to your startup parameter Graylog is not able to work with your self-signed certificates or your local CA signed certificates.
+.. warning:: Without adding the previously created Java keystore to the JVM parameters, Graylog won't be able to verify any self-signed certificates or custom CA certificates.

 .. _disable_ciphers_java: